Skip to main content

 9.5 It is the Connecting Party’s responsibility to monitor the Services Web Pages for details of all Changes.

-9.6 NHS Digital’s will follow any notice periods in any specific change management process for any Service and otherwise provide reasonable notice between publication of any Change and its effective date, provided that NHS Digital reserves the right to make urgent Changes in instances where genuine emergency conditions are considered to be appropriate, such as:
+9.6 NHS England’s will follow any notice periods in any specific change management process for any Service and otherwise provide reasonable notice between publication of any Change and its effective date, provided that NHS England reserves the right to make urgent Changes in instances where genuine emergency conditions are considered to be appropriate, such as:

 (a) national information, data or cyber security incidents as classified by the appropriate body; and